explorable-viz/esop2025/ESOP-revision-plan.md

      powersets) is oddly expressed and the second is quite unclear given that we don't know what it means for a node to be "associated to a value".
 The third Example paragraph says the example isn't complex enough to illustrate the distinction just made in the formalism (suggesting it's too simple as an example).

+### Addresses for partial values

+- [ ] This is a key topic of this section and the current treatment is a bit all over the place.
+  - [ ] [4.1.4] The double forward-reference ("These addresses, explained in § 4.1.5, will (later)") is clunky
+    and confusing.
+Introduce addresses and their role in the overview of Section 4.
+Neither does the sentence "a raw value does not have an associated address" make a whole lot of sense as we have no idea what an address is at this point.
+  - [ ] Probably want an example of (addressed) values early on.
+  - [ ] [4.1.5] This paragraph mostly unclear.
+Probably drop the freshness discussion and instead put an appropriate side-condition directly into the graph semantics (given that the current formulation is problematic anyway, see below).

+### Graph semantics